Southwest Zone Fishing

 ILLINOIS RIVER: trout, steelhead

-LAKE MARIE: rainbow trout
+LAKE MARIE: rainbow trout, yellow perch

 LAKE SELMAC: trout, largemouth bass, bluegill, crappie

-LEMOLO RESERVOIR: rainbow trout, kokanee
+LEMOLO RESERVOIR: brown trout, rainbow trout, kokanee

 LOON LAKE: rainbow trout, bass, bluegill

-LOST CREEK RESERVOIR: rainbow trout, spring chinook, bass
+LOST CREEK: rainbow trout, bass

 MEDCO POND: rainbow trout, largemouth bass, bluegill

-PLAT I RESERVOIR: rainbow trout, warmwater fish
+PLAT I RESERVOIR: rainbow trout, bass

 -Photo by Rick Swart, ODFW-

-Rogue River, lower: steelhead, spring chinook, surfperch
+Rogue River, lower: steelhead, half pounders, fall Chinook, coho

-Rogue River, middle: steelhead, trout, chinook
+Rogue River, middle: steelhead, trout